 Embedding SMD Specialist Practitioners as a vehicle for system change in Nottingham City

-Delivered as a Teams webinar on Wednesday 19 February 2025
+Delivered online as a Teams webinar on Wednesday 19 February 2025

 Changing Futures Nottingham is one of 15 areas across the country working to improve the lives of people experiencing multiple disadvantage using person-centred approaches and linking in a wrap-around support network of services.
 As part of its delivery model, it has created embedded practitioner roles that are hosted within statutory services focused on improving how these areas work for people experiencing severe and multiple disadvantage (SMD) both as separate services and in partnership.